AmpersandTarski/documentation/the-command-line-tool/options.md

 generate graphics in an alternate way. \(you may experiment with this option to see the differences for yourself\)

-### `--atlas-without-expressions`
+### `--atlas-without-terms`

-Temporary option to create an Atlas without expressions.
+Temporary option to create an Atlas without terms.
 This feature is used in RAP3 for performance reasons.

 ### `--blackWhite`